albertc9/Verigen/README.md

 ---

-## Usage
+## Simple Instructions

 ### Running Verigen:
 1. **Enter the interactive Verigen shell:**
    ```bash
    verigen
    ```
    This will enter the Verigen interactive shell.
-From here, you can enter Verilog commands directly.
+From here, you can enter Verigen commands directly.

 2. **Run Verilog simulation:**
    ```bash